Breaking Bad News to Patients: A Nurse’s Guide to SPIKES

 E - Address the Patient’s Emotions With Empathetic Responses

 Sometimes, it’s actually more difficult to respond to the patient’s emotions than it is to deliver the bad news.
 First, attempt to discern what emotion the patient might be feeling, whether it be sadness, anger, or simply shock.
-If you can’t tell, don’t be afraid to ask them.
-Explain that you recognize how difficult this must be for them and validate their feelings.
+If you can’t tell, don’t be afraid to ask.
+Explain that you recognize how difficult this must be and validate their feelings.
 Often, empathy is seen and felt more than it is heard, but here are some helpful empathetic responses you might want to try:

 - “Thank you for trusting me with how you’re feeling.”